se-edu/se-book/cppToJava/misc/varargs/text.md

 <div id="body">

-Variable Arguments (Varargs) is a _syntactic sugar_ type feature that allows writing a methods that can take a variable number of arguments.
+Variable Arguments (Varargs) is a _syntactic sugar_ type feature that allows writing a method that can take a variable number of arguments.

 <box>